 The last 18 months have seen tremendous change across the business world as the global economy has tumbled into recession.
-As companies tighten their belts, enterprise
+As companies tighten their belts, enterprise data storage teams are learning to manage their IT budgets more efficiently.
+IT staff cuts and delaying planned purchases, while handling ongoing data growth, are some of the issues storage managers must deal with.

 Among the measures storage managers are using to cope with IT budget cuts are refining proven techniques such as tiered storage, turning to relatively new technologies like data deduplication and reducing operating expenses by finding more efficient ways to manage storage.